mgnwylie/Personal-Website/content/post/2019-09-07-new-website.md

 ---
+date: '2019-09-07'
 title: New website!
-author: Megan Wylie
-date: '2019-09-07'
-slug: new-website
-categories: []
-tags: []
 ---

 ## I created a new website using Hugo!
 This will be a slow process to figure out, but I'm hoping to make it my long-term, sustained website where I can blog about learning code and share figures and stories related to my research.

 See ya soon,
 Megan